sebgoa/cloudstack-books/en/clients.markdown

 License
 -------
-The Little CloudStack Book book is licensed under the Attribution-NonCommercial 3.0 Unported license. **You should not have paid for this book.**
+The Little CloudStack Book is licensed under the Attribution-NonCommercial 3.0 Unported license. **You should not have paid for this book.**

 You are basically free to copy, distribute, modify or display the book.
 However, I ask that you always attribute the book to me, Sebastien Goasguen and do not use it for commercial purposes.